 The geographic scope considered for potential cumulative impacts on visual/aesthetic resources is the viewshed of the public and recreational users common to the program area.
 Within the viewshed of the program area and project sites, the Vasco Wind project, in combination with the proposed program and projects, could contribute to cumulative impacts on visual/aesthetic resources.
 The Vasco Wind Repowering Project could affect views from Vasco Road, which is a County-designated scenic route where no turbines currently exist in Alameda County.
 A portion of Vasco Road is located in the northwestern corner of the program area boundary.
-Therefore, the proposed program could contribute to a cumulatively considerable impact on this County-designated scenic route.
+Therefore, the proposed program could contribute to a cumulatively considerable impact on this Countydesignated scenic route.
 However, existing Alameda and Contra Costa County policies would prevent the program from contributing to a cumulatively significant impact.
 When considered with the Vasco Wind Repowering Project, the PEIR concluded that the program could contribute to a cumulatively considerable impact on visual character where no turbines exist near the northern boundary of the program area but that Alameda County Policy ECAP 105, together with Mitigation Measures AES-2a, AES-2b, AES-c, AES-3, and AES-5, would prevent the proposed program from contributing to a cumulatively considerable impact.
 In addition, the PEIR concluded that cumulative impacts on daytime and nighttime views resulting from light and glare would be less than significant for the proposed program through compliance with existing Alameda County policies and measures included in the program, and cumulative impacts on daytime and nighttime views for the Vasco Winds Repowering Project would be reduced to a less-than-significant level with implementation of Mitigation Measure AES-5.
 Therefore, the PEIR concluded that the program would not result in a cumulatively considerable impact because the combined impacts of the two projects would not create a new source of light, glare, or shadow flicker experienced by residents and businesses of sufficient magnitude that day or nighttime views in the area would be substantially degraded.
+Increasing the potential development of the APWRA from 450 MW to 479.3 MW would not alter this determination, since the same rationale, and the same minimization and mitigation requirements would still apply.